-Policy consultation period 30 th Nov 20 - 22 nd Jan 21 30 th Nov 20 - 22 nd Jan 21 Policy determined on 26 th February 2021 Policy contact name and position Kevin Butlin - Director of Education Amendments after determination The following amendments were made in August 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.
-Department for Education school nu ımber 878/3610 Age range 4 to 11 Type of school Academy, primary school Admissions authority Plymouth CAST Normal round intake Reception Published Admission Number 2022 30 Priority for children to another setting g Coombeshead Academy and Newton Abbot College 1 Priority for children from another set ting No Designated religious character Yes - Catholic Diocese of Plymouth Admissions catchment area No School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes a) To be used if seeking priority for an exceptional need to attend this school.
-Included below at Page 6 b) To be used if seeking priority on the grounds of faith.
-Included below at Page 9 Key Dates Normal round ember 2021 to the National Closing Date which is 15 January 2022 Decision al Offer Date which is 18 April 2022 When to appeal From 19 5 May 2022 or from 20 days after the refusal, whichever is later 2 Key Dates In-Year admission When to apply from 1 June 2022 for Year Groups 1 to 6 September 2022 for Reception Decision , , , When to appeal From 20 school days after refusal
+Policy consultation period 30 th Nov 20 - 22 nd Jan 21

+Policy determined on 26 th February 2021

+Policy contact name and position Kevin Butlin - Director of Education

+Amendments after determination

+Department for Education school nu mber 878/3610

+Age range 4 to 11

+Type of school Academy, primary school

+Admissions authority Plymouth CAST

+Normal round intake Reception

+Published Admission Number 2022- 23 30

+Priority for children to another setting g Coombeshead Academy and Newton Abbot College 1

+Priority for children from another set ting No

+Designated religious character - Yes - Catholic Diocese of Plymouth

+Admissions catchment area No

+School uniform Yes

+Application Form devon.cc/admissionsonline or with a paper form available by calling

+0345 155 1019 or at devon.cc/admissions or from the school office

+Supplementary Information Form Yes

+a) To be used if seeking priority for an exceptional need to attend this

+school.
+Included below at Page 6

+b) To be used if seeking priority on the grounds of faith.
+Included

+below at Page 9

+Key Dates Normal round

+When to apply

+Decision National Offer Date which is 18 April 2022

+5 May 2022 or from 20 days after the refusal, whichever is later 2

+Key Dates In-Year admission

+When to apply June 2022 for Year Groups 1 to 6

+September 2022 for Reception

+10 school days of an application

+When to appeal From 20 0 school days after refusal